-This adventure-travel poster was created by enthusiasts who dream of riding a Mars Express tourist spacecraft.
+This "adventure-travel" poster was created by enthusiasts who dream of riding a "Mars Express" tourist spacecraft.
 On Mars, they would explore volcanoes, live in luxurious greenhouses, prospect for asteroids, and even make expeditions to the outer planets.

-Colonizing Mars

-ONCE SPACE AGENCIES ARE ABLE to land spacecraft on Mars and relaunch them safely back to Earth, the next step would be manned missions.
+MIRRORS MELT ICE One concept for terraforming Mars is to put giant mirrors into orbit.
+They could reflect sunlight onto the planet's surface and melt water ice and carbon dioxide ice.
+The mirror cluster pictured here is warming up the South Polar region.
+This process would free gases and vapor in order to thicken and improve the atmosphere.
+Colonizing Mars ONCE SPACE AGENCIES ARE ABLE to land spacecraft on Mars and relaunch them safely back to Earth, the next step would be manned missions.
 Astronaut pioneers would set up small outposts, living on supplies from Earth.
-They would work to build a safe "Planetary Surface Environment", as space scientists say.
-Colonization could follow, but permanent communities on Mars would need to be biospheres - places where plants can grow and fresh air is created.
+They would work to build a safe "Planetary Surface Environment," as space scientists say.
+Colonization could follow, but permanent communities on Mars would need to be "biospheres"-places where plants can grow and fresh air is created.
 Researchers are developing large, airtight enclosures to serve as future biospheres on Mars.
 Some scientists go further and imagine planetary engineering to make Mars much like our Earth.
-Known as "terraforming", this would completely change the climate so that future human generations could live and breathe on Mars.
+Termed "terraforming," this would completely change the climate so that future human generations could live and breathe on Mars.
 Then they would be Martians.